-Volcano1 37 a; bweno k'u x-'elan k'al i-k'ot une well what ASP-be when CP-arrive CL Good, so what was it like when [the ash] began to fall? mi 'ora i-'ik'ub ta j-mek k'u x-'elan?
-38 Q now CP-darken PREP 1-time what ASP-be Did it get dark right away, or what?
-39 x: k'unk'un ik'ub slow darken It got dark slowly.
-40 s; ko'ol chk tok equal like cloud Just like fog (or clouds).
-41 x; jech nox chk k'u cha'al este .. li' .x-k-al-tik-e thus just like what way uh here ASP-1E-say-1PL-CL It was just like . . uh . . now, as it were.
-42 sak to 'ox a'a white still then A'A Yes it was still light then.
-This passage is simplified as follows: Volcano2 mi 'ora i'ik'ub tajmek, k'u x'elan?
-38 Did it get dark right away, or what?
-39 x; k'unk'un ik'ub.
+37 a; bweno k'u x-'elan k'al i-k'ot une

+well what ASP-be when CP-arrive CL

+Good, so what was it like when [the ash] began to fall?

+38 mi'ora i-'ik'ub ta j-mek k'u x-'elan?

+Q now CP-darken PREP 1-time what ASP-be

+Did it get dark right away, or what?

+39 x; k'unk'un ik'ub

+slow darken

 It got dark slowly.

-40 s; ko'ol chk tok.
+40 s; ko'ol chk tok

+equal like cloud

 Just like fog (or clouds).

+41 x; jech nox chk k'u cha'al este 1i' x-k-al-tik-e

+thus just like what way uh here ASP-1E-say-1PL-CL

+It was just likeuh now, as it were.

+42 sak to 'ox a'a

+white still then A'A

+Yes it was still light then.

+This passage is simplified to

+Vol cano2 :

+38 Mi 'ora i'ik'ub tajmek, k'u x'elan?
+Text from Talk in Tzotzil 23

+Did it get dark right away, or what?
+Text Hom Tark in Tzotzii 23

+39 x; K'unk'un ik'ub.

+It got dark slowly.

+40 s; Ko'ol chk tok.

+Just like fog (or clouds).

-42 x; sak to'ox.
+42 x; Sak to'ox.

 It was still light then.

-Notice that just as the inappropriate-because unrecoverable?-deictic reference (li' 'here, now') of line 41 is eliminated, the evidential a'a in the next line must also be pruned, as there is nothing left in the previous turn with which it can signal agreement.
+Notice that just as the inappropriateõbecause unrecoverable?õdeictic reference (li' 'here, now') of line 41 is eliminated, the evidential a'a in the next line must also be pruned, as there is nothing left in the previous turn with which it can signal agreement.

 The idealized context of speech has a social dimension as well.
 I have suggested that these naive writers began with no established canon of written text for Tzotzil.
 Of course, they were not without canons of discursive form.
 Indeed, a central point of interest in this (more or less natural) evolution of a written genre is its indebtedness to existing standards for speech.
 A prominent feature of much Tzotzil talk is its convergence on a dialogic format.
-Even when there are multiple conversationalists, speech tends towards an ideal dyad, with one central speaker, and one designated interlocutor, or jtak'vanej 'answerer'.
+Even when there are multiple conversants, speech tends towards an ideal dyad, with one central speaker, and his designated interlocutor or jtak'vanej 'answerer.'
 (See Haviland 1988, 1990; Goffman 1979.)
-When speech departs from this ideal-as in an angry squabble before the magistrate, or a joking gossip freefor-all-social arrangements often conspire to nudge or elbow participants back into orderly line.
+When speech departs from this idealõas in an angry squabble before the magistrate, or a joking gossip free-forallosocial arrangements often conspire to nudge or elbow conversants back into orderly line.
 Indeed, skilled talkers count among their talents the ability to engineer an orderly exchange of turns, to suppress their own voices when they would hinder such exchange, and to trumpet them when such an exercise of verbal power will reimpose order.
-Such idealized dialogicality represents a normalization in its own right, producing in speech a convergence of very different verbal forms and tasks, and often masking the creative, multivocal, social complexity of emerging discourse.
-It does not surprise us that these novice Tzotzil writers impose a written counterpart of spoken dialogue on their edited texts, thus reducing interactive disorder to a textured but single thread of talk.
+Such idealized dialogicity represents a normalization in its own right, producing in speech a convergence of very different verbal forms and tasks, and often masking the creative, multi-vocal, social complexity of emerging discourse.
+It will not surprise us that these novice Tzotzil writers impose a written counterpart of spoken dialogue in their edited texts, thus reducing interactive disorder to a textured but single thread of talk.

 In the literacy workshop, for example, writers routinely and consciously purged overlaps and repetitions to straighten out the dialogue.
 Several passages already cited illustrate the phenomenon.
-For another example, I transcribed Volcano: 67-70 as follows:
+For another example, I transcribed lines Volcano:67-70 as follows: